 These encounters are reserved on the Disney Dining website.
 If there is someone you really want to meet, I highly recommend making a reservation.
 Otherwise, you might stumble into one at your hotel like we did when we were looking for breakfast.

 While it is very magical, expect to pay premium prices for your buffet or plate of food.
-Another bus rider and I were joking bout the prices.
-I paid $40 for my omelet and he paid about $50 for his spaghetti.
+Another bus rider and I were joking about the prices.
+I paid $40 for my omelet, and he paid about $50 for his spaghetti.

 In the end, the excitement on the kid’s faces and our enjoyment of getting a one on one meeting with Goofy, Pluto and the Chip and Dales made it all worth it.
 Never have we had a meal where we were all laughing as much as we did.

 What to know about some hidden character experience?
 The Chase Disney Credit Card allows you into two character experiences, one at Disney Hollywood Studios and one of Disney’s Epcot Park.

 These are exclusive for the cardholders.
 Most of the time, there is a very small line, if not no line at all.
 The line to Meet Vader was 45 minutes, but the cardholder’s line allowed us to walk right up.